 Mineralization at Tynset consists of polymetallic, Caledonian-aged VMS style mineralization, which has been metamorphosed and deformed.
 Sulfide mineral grains have been coarsened and also re-concentrated in fold hinges and other structural traps.

-EMX and BMC recognize multiple opportunities in the Tynset area.
+EMX recognizes multiple opportunities in the Tynset area.
 Mining was only conducted to shallow depths and exploration was limited to the immediate vicinity of the historically defined mineralized zones.
 Ample opportunity exists for continued discovery both down plunge and along strike of these zones.

 Likewise, little attention was paid to gold endowments in the historic operations.
 Recent EMX and NGU sampling has demonstrated that some of the VMS deposits in this belt are enriched in gold, and this potential remains unassessed.